abcarmin/Module-14-Challenge/README.md

         signals_df = signals_df.dropna()

 What impact resulted from increasing or decreasing either or both of the SMA windows?
     The actual returns increased when the short window was decreased and the long window was increased.
-The redults were similar to the results from step 1.
+The results were similar to the results from step 1.

+Updated SMA Window Plot:

 ![Updated SMA Window Plot](https://github.com/abcarmin/Module-14-Challenge/blob/main/Adjusted%20Window%20Plot.png)

+Updated SMA Window Report:

 ![Updated SMA Window Report](https://github.com/abcarmin/Module-14-Challenge/blob/main/Adjusted%20Window%20Report.png)